GabeScott/standard-works-vault/General Conference/1985 October - The Only True Church.md

 # The Only True Church

-*By Boyd K. Packer - Of the Quorum of the Twelve Apostles*
+By Elder Boyd K. Packer - *Of the Quorum of the Twelve Apostles*

 *Given in the October session of the 1985 General Conference*

 [Link](https://www.churchofjesuschrist.org/study/general-conference/1985/10/the-only-true-church?lang=eng)

-We believe that a man must [not could be, or might be, but must] be called of God, by prophecy, and by the laying on of hands by those in authority, to preach the Gospel and administer in the ordinances thereof.”
-(A of F 1:5.)
+“We believe that a man must \[not could be, or might be, but must\] be called of God, by prophecy, and by the laying on of hands by those who are in authority, to preach the Gospel and administer in the ordinances thereof.” ([[Articles of Faith 1.5|A of F 1:5]].)
 In this manner we receive our commissions to move forward.

 Today we have all participated in the sustaining of Elder M. Russell Ballard as a new member of the Quorum of the Twelve Apostles.
 I’m sure Brother Bruce R. McConkie, with whom Brother Ballard worked on a daily basis in missionary work, is rejoicing this day in what has transpired.